 If you’re an SME that has already installed a VoIP system, you probably have somewhat of an understanding as to how important IVR (interactive voice response) technology is for your business.
 Most VoIP services like Telzio includes the IVR feature to improve your ROI (return on investment), address customer service issues and reduce your call center payroll costs.
 But there are other factors that should be taken into consideration as well.

-In its simplest form, IVR is basically an automated attendant that typically responds to callers with prerecorded or dynamically generated audio that provides them with instructions as to how to proceed.
+In its simplest form, IVR is an automated attendant that responds to callers with prerecorded or dynamically generated audio that provides them with instructions as to how to proceed.
 Anyone who’s called a credit card company or bank is most likely familiar with the process.

 IVR technology requires touch-tone or speech-recognition technology to answer customer questions, handle their requests or point them in the right direction.
 In most cases, this is all done without the need for a customer to speak directly with an employee.

 Why Use IVR Systems?

 Since most SMEs don’t have the luxury of hiring switchboard or call center employees whose sole responsibility is to answer the phone, IVRs are pretty much mandatory for routing calls, answering FAQs about one’s company and addressing basic customer-service issues.

 The challenge is finding a VoIP system that includes a cost-effective IVR platform that will improve customer service.